-- (vi) In addition to the requirements of Table 21-3, all shared accessways in the Greenbelt Residential (Foxton Beach North Overlay) Zone shall be sealed from the road carriageway to a distance of at least 10 metres inside the property boundary. - (vii) In addition to the requirements of Table 21-3 passing bays are to be provided every 50 metres for all shared accessways in the Greenbelt Residential (Foxton Beach North Overlay) Zone that are over 150 metres long and have a formed width less than 5 metres. - (c) Standards for Rail Level CrossingsSafety and Visibility at Road and Rail Intersections
+- (vi) In addition to the requirements of Table 21-3, all shared accessways in the Greenbelt Residential (Foxton Beach North Overlay) Zone shall be sealed from the road carriageway to a distance of at least 10 metres inside the property boundary. - (vii) In addition to the requirements of Table 21-3 passing bays are to be provided every 50 metres for all shared accessways in the Greenbelt Residential (Foxton Beach North Overlay) Zone that are over 150 metres long and have a formed width less than 5 metres. - (c) Standards for Rail Level Crossings